-I am very fortunate to have worked as a trainer, tutor, and facilitator since the early 1990s with a diverse range of fellow beings.
+I count myself as blessed to have worked as a trainer, tutor, and facilitator since the early 1990s with a diverse range of fellow humans.
 From trainee therapists, activists, Buddhists, and MBA students to international post-graduate students, start-up social entrepreneurs in sub-Saharan Africa, meditators and cancer survivors.
 I love learning, whether I'm holding a group, retreat, or course, or taking part in one as a participant.

 You can read testimonials about my training work here.

 'Holding the hope: reviving psychological and spiritual agency in the face of climate change'

 'Holding the hope' will be published by PCCS Books on 16th March 2023.
 I'm fortunate to have written a chapter for this book entitled: 'Holding hope, letting go'.
 The online book launch event will be on 29th March, from 6 - 8.30pm UK time.
 It will be open to all and organised by Onlinevents - watch this space for information about joining this event.

 Here's more information about the book from PCCS's website:

 Catastrophic climate change and the growing reality of the destruction of Earth’s ecosystem and species extinction hang over us all.
 These topics are increasingly coming up in the work of all talking therapy professionals – counsellors, psychotherapists, coaches and psychologists.
 They must be able to hold their clients’ and communities’ emotions and responses – fear, anger, denial, grief, helplessness and hopelessness – and manage their own.